meghdadFar/wordview/CONTRIBUTING.rst

    # Clone the repo
    git clone git@github.com:meghdadFar/wordview.git

-   # Get the latest updates, if you have previously cloned wordview.
+   # If it's been a while since you cloned, make sure you have the latest updates:
    git pull

    # Create a new branch